nogueiraantonio/dscpe-widget-property-editor/README.md

 1. [Download the binaries](https://github.com/FiloSottile/mkcert/releases) corresponding to your OS.

-1. Retrieve the hostname of your machine: from terminal:
+1. Open a terminal at the same location where you downloaded mkcert installer

+1. Create a new CA (Certificate Authority) (replace `hostname` with the result of the previous command), e.g.
     ```bash
-        $ hostname
+        > ./mkcert-v1.4.0-windows-amd64.exe -install
     ```

-1. Create a new CA (Certificate Authority) and update your OS, Java & Firefox stores (replace `hostname` with the result of the previous command)
+1. mkcert will update your OS, Java & Firefox stores in the process, accept the new certificate

+1. Retrieve the hostname of your machine

     ```bash
-        $ mkcert -install
+        $ hostname
     ```

 1. Create a new certificate